-The National Theatre’s acclaimed stage adaptation of Mark Haddon’s novel, The Curious Incident of the Dog in the Night-Time, is now at the Apollo Theatre on Shaftesbury Avenue until 25th October 2014!
+The National Theatre’s acclaimed stage adaptation of Mark Haddon’s novel, The Curious Incident of the Dog in the Night-Time is now at the Piccadilly Theatre.

-Christopher Boone is a fifteen year old maths genius with behavioural problems – he has extraordinary brain but he is illequipped to interpret everyday life: he hates being touched and is distrustful of strangers.
+Christopher Boone is a fifteen year old maths genius on the autistic spectrum – he has an extraordinary brain but he is ill-equipped to interpret everyday life: he hates being touched and is distrustful of strangers.
 But at seven minutes past midnight he comes under suspicion of killing Wellington, the pet dog of neighbour, Mrs Spears.
 Driven beyond the comfort zone of the end of his street, Christopher sets out on a frightening journey to prove his innocence – meticulously recording each fact as he discovers it, in the book he is writing, to solve the crime.